 - When an "I" is received in a course during the anticipated graduation semester.
 If a student is scheduled to graduate but receives an "I" in a course, the student will not officially graduate until the course is completed.
 Because all course work must be completed by the final date of the student's graduation semester, a student failing to meet the deadline will not officially graduate until the following semester.
 The solution existing in the first example applies.
 Students must register for at least one hour of thesis or dissertation continuance, comprehensive continuance, reading and research, or another course option appropriate to their program of study.

 It is possible to receive an exemption from the Continuous Enrollment requirement.
 There are two possible types of exemption from the continuous enrollment requirement:

-This is granted to students for whom the unique design of their graduate program (not the manner in which they choose to complete their program) is such that the offering of courses is not on a continuous semester-to-semester basis.
-Planned Leave of Absence for students in a program is requested by the program faculty and must be approved by the dean of The Graduate School.
-Examples of programs suited for Planned Leave of Absence includes Summer-only programs, programs using a distance-learning format and "executive" programs.
+This is granted to graduate students for whom the unique design of their graduate program (not the manner in which they choose to complete their program) is such that the offering of courses is not on a continuous semester-to-semester basis.
+Planned Leave of Absence for students in a program is requested by the Graduate Program Director, via the Request for Exception from Continuous Enrollment Form (coming soon), and must be approved by The Graduate School.
+Examples of programs suited for Planned Leave of Absence include summer-only programs, programs using a distance-learning format and "executive" programs.
 It is assumed that these programs will not require the continuous enrollment exemption for the entire length of the program.

 Except for extenuating circumstances requiring approval from the dean of The Graduate School, time spent in on-leave status will be included in all time limits pertaining to the student's degree program.